 Adobe Acrobat document [178 KB]

-Gosforth show hosts a large and expanding variety of horse classes and this year we have revised the programme.
+Gosforth show hosts a large and expanding variety of horse classes.
 The show jumping for both pony and horse classes will be run in heights of fence rather than size of animal, so there is a class to suit everyone from the novice horse/rider to the experienced.
+There will be 3 jumping classes for ponies and 3 for horses.

 We have a wide selection of showing classes both ridden and in hand.
 Our range of ridden horse classes have increased over the years and now include an open hunter class as well as riding horse, hack, cob and the increasingly popular coloured horse / pony class.
 We also have a special class for local riders.